 Enrollment is arranged through the synagogue’s religious school.
 After the initial enrollment form is completed, we are responsible for the rest – submitting the partnership agreements, transferring the funds and reporting our children’s names to the Federation office.
-The deadline is November 23rd for the submission of forms and payment.
-For more information, please contact the school office at 847-498-5352 or firstname.lastname@example.org.
+The deadline is November 15th for the submission of forms and payment.
+For more information, please contact the school office at 847-498-5352 or .

 Most synagogues contribute $85 or less per child.
 Why is Congregation Beth Shalom able to contribute $100 for SKIP enrollees?
 We are fortunate that the congregation’s portion is supported by the David L. Zemsky Memorial SKIP Fund, and underwritten by Delores and Eugene Zemsky.
 This allows us to add $100 to every child’s SKIP account annually.

 How do I register my child?
-All CBS families with children in 3rd will receive a letter in the fall inviting them to join the partnership.
+All CBS families with children in 3rd will receive a letter in the Fall inviting them to join the partnership.
 The necessary forms will be included in the letter.
 For each child a New Participation Agreement is required along with a $70 check, made payable to Congregation Beth Shalom.
-Forms and payments must be submitted to the school office by November 23rd.
+Forms and payments must be submitted to the Religious School office by November 15th.
 We will do the rest.
-Families already enrolled will receive a bill in the fall.
-Payment is due by November 23rd.
+Families already enrolled will receive a bill in the Fall.
+Payment is due by November 15th.

 What if I forget to sign up in 3rd grade?
 May I start my child at a later date?
 Yes, you may begin participating when your child is in 3rd, 4th, 5th, or 6th grade.
 Those in grades 7 and up may participate in the Gift of Israel program which compliments the SKIP program.